antonycc/ondemand-neo4j/README.md

 # TODO

 * Has relationships which can be queried: https://community.neo4j.com/t5/drivers-stacks/spring-boot-neo4jrepository-find-methods/m-p/36638
-* Has supertypes which can be queried
-* Test against dockerized local
 * Reinstate coverage analysis
 * Reintroduce static analysis
 * Add a Spring Boot hosted REST API.
 * Import Neo4j into Prolog and run prolog consultations. e.g. grandfather(_, person)
-* Run against an official Docker image.
 * Restore state into a containerised instance and backup on shutdown.
 * Add encrypted secrets to the repository.
 * Deploy REST API as an AWS Lambda which synchronously restores from Amazon EC2 into an embedded database.